fkmjec/minuteman/README.md

 ### Production

 For running in production, we need to download the summarization models.
 To do that, we run `download_summ_models.sh` in the `torch_model_dir` directory.
-We also need to set an additional option, `ETHERPAD_URL`, to the domain we have pointed to our Etherpad editors for iframing.
+We also need to set an additional option, `ETHERPAD_URL`, to the domain we have pointed to our Etherpad editors for iframes.
 After that, the commands to run are the same as for the development version, except with a different compose file.

 ```sh
 docker compose -f docker-compose.yml build